suguk1052/UGATIT-pytorch/README.md

 ```

 Each `*_mask` directory must mirror the structure of its image counterpart
 and contain single‑channel PNG files with identical filenames.
-Masks use `0`
+Domain A masks
-for the foreground object (e.g., shoes) and `1` for background pixels.
-During
+store the foreground object (e.g., shoes) as `0` and the background as `1`.
+Domain B masks follow the opposite convention: `0` for background, `1` for
+foreground.
+The dataloader inverts domain A masks so that internally both
+domains use `1` for foreground and `0` for background.
+During training the
-training the loader concatenates the mask to the RGB image, yielding a
+loader concatenates the mask to the RGB image, yielding a 4‑channel tensor that
-4‑channel tensor that feeds the SPADE blocks in the generator and
+feeds the SPADE blocks in the generator and discriminators.
-discriminators.

 ### Domain A preprocessing (optional)